argus870601/Mask-RCNN-Background-Remover/README.md

 # Mask R-CNN-Background-Remover
-Remove background of an image by using Mask R-CNN
+Remove background of an image or video by using Mask R-CNN

-# Contents
+Original project is by jysh1214: https://github.com/jysh1214/Mask-RCNN-remove-background/blob/master/README.md

-* Chinese character part classification by YOLO (Archived)
+# Prerequisites
-* Background Remover with Mask R-CNN
+- Mask R-CNN

-# Chinese Character Part Classification by YOLO
+- OpenCV

-# Background Remover with Mask R-CNN
+# Usage